Tits Geometry and Positive Curvature: The Chamber System and Primitivity

-\begin{thm}[Tits] The universal cover $\tilde {\mathscr{C}}$ of a (gallery-) connected chamber system $\mathscr{C}$ of (finite) type $\M$ over $I$ is a building if and only if all residues of cardinality three are covered by buildings. \end{thm}
+\begin{thm}[Tits] The universal Tits cover $\tilde {\mathscr{C}}$ of a (gallery-) connected chamber system $\mathscr{C}$ of (finite) type $\M$ over $I$ is a building if and only if all residues of rank three are covered by buildings. \end{thm}

 \no We conclude